4. Registration and fees

 International applicants to EAPC plus postsecondary programs must pay a minimum deposit of $3,000.00, which will have $500 applied to the EAPC term and $2,500 to the postsecondary term.

-Part-time students in a credit program
+4.1.3.3 Part-time students in a credit program

 4.1.4 Students in default

-If you have outstanding fees, fines, or emergency loans, or you have failed to return books or equipment owned by Georgian you will be sent a communication requesting payment within 10 days.
+If you have outstanding fees, fines, emergency loans, or you have failed to return books or equipment owned by Georgian you'll be sent a communication requesting payment within 10 days.
 If payment is not received and no response is forthcoming to subsequent reminder letters, your account is placed on hold and will prevent you from registering or receiving service or letters/transcripts/credentials and will be referred to an agency for collection.

 Interest on any unpaid account is charged at a rate of two per cent per month, compounded monthly (26.8 per cent per annum).
-In addition, you are not issued official transcripts, official letters and are refused registration in subsequent semesters.
+In addition, you will not be issued official transcripts, official letters and are refused registration in subsequent semesters.
 Further, a graduation credential is not issued until the situation is resolved to the satisfaction of the Office of the Registrar.

 4.1.5 Fee disputes

 Notification of a dispute of charges or payments on your record is to be filed in writing to the Office of the Registrar within 90 days of the end of the term in which the dispute occurs.
 You must submit written evidence to support the dispute.
 The dispute is reviewed and, if deemed valid, is immediately rectified.
-If the dispute is deemed to be without merit/evidence, you are responsible for paying the fees as assessed.
+If the dispute is deemed to be without merit/evidence, you're responsible for paying the fees as assessed.

 4.1.6 Tuition and fees for students with disabilities

-If you have a permanent disability and require a reduced course load as a learning accommodation, you may be eligible for a reduction in tuition fees.
-If additional terms are required to complete a program, tuition will be reduced to $20 CAD per course, provided you have paid the equivalent in tuition fees assessed for the entire duration of the program.
+If you have a permanent disability and require a reduced course load as learning accommodation, you may be eligible for a reduction in tuition fees.
+If additional terms are required to complete a program, tuition will be reduced to $20 CAD per course, provided you have paid the equivalent tuition fees assessed for the entire duration of the program.
 Full ancillary fees are still applicable.
-This reduction is applied at the end of your final term.
+This reduction will be applied at the end of your final term.
 For more information, please contact your Accessibility Advisor.

 International students are not eligible for tuition reductions as they are not funded by the Ontario government.
 You can access available student services in order to support your success.